THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The above passage from John has not as yet been fulfilled in the Christian Church.
 Perhaps there were inklings of such unity and glory for a brief period during the first century A.D.
 The Body of Christ currently is a long way from the fulfillment of Jesus’s prayer recorded in John, Chapter 17.
 But we know that the day shall come, in answer to the prayer of the Lord Jesus, when the Church is one and is filled manifestly with the Presence of God Almighty in Christ.
 The era is coming and it is known as the Day of the Lord.

-And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
-For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.
+For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.
 (Romans 8:17,18)

 The Return of Christ